Alan Wake: Influences and allusions

-Bestselling author Stephen King was a major inspiration for Alan Wake.
-The main character as a writer whose work is coming true is a theme that has been explored by King in a number of his works.
+The main character as a writer whose work is coming true is a theme that has been explored by Stephen King in a number of his works.
 Wake's narration directly alludes to King on several occasions, including the game's opening line, in which he quotes a Stephen King essay.
 The game also pays homage to the film The Shining (based on King's novel of the same name) with a hedge maze area similar to the iconic maze in the film, among other references, as well as King's novel Christine, with one of the in-game cars resembling her.
 King himself was asked for permission to use his quote.
 He also received copies of the game as a "thank you", but was unable to try them out because he does not own an Xbox.
 In addition to King's work, Lake has cited the stories of Bret Easton Ellis and Neil Gaiman as influences, as well as Mark Z. Danielewski's House of Leaves.

-In the game there are a number of television sets that can be found around the town in different places.
-They can be switched on and a short episode of the fictional series Night Springs will be played, which is influenced by the television series The Twilight Zone, created by Rod Serling in the late 1950s.
+Additionally, in the game there are a number of television sets that can be found around the town in different places, an allusion to the show within a show Invitation to Love, that is featured within Twin Peaks.
+They can be switched on and a short episode of the fictional series Night Springs will be played, which is a reference to the television series The Twilight Zone, created by Rod Serling in the late 1950s.
+The televisions and Night Springs are itself a callback to the Twin Peaks-inspired show-within-the game Address Unknown from Remedy's earlier Max Payne games.
 Alfred Hitchcock is also cited as an inspiration, with the flocks of birds that often attack the protagonist being influenced by his classic horror film The Birds.

-The game's setting, Bright Falls, draws much inspiration from the early 1990s TV show Twin Peaks, which was set in the titular town; both fictional small towns in the state of Washington.
-To research the Pacific Northwest setting for the game, a Remedy team travelled to the area and drove about 2,000 miles between Oregon; Washington; and British Columbia, Canada, over two weeks, bringing back over 6,000 photographs and videos of various natural settings and Americana of the small towns in the area.
-These included Astoria, Oregon and North Bend, Washington, the latter where Twin Peaks was filmed, as well as locations used around Seattle for the film The Ring.
-Even after returning to Finland, the Remedy team contacted Microsoft, based in Washington, for help with additional photographs.